-By the late Victorian Age, Christmas trees had become a big part of celebrating Christmas.
-One newspaper published an article about how to select a Christmas tree and decorate it.
+By the late 1800s, the Victorian Christmas tree had become a big part of celebrating Christmas.
+The Hampshire Telegraph published an article about how to select the perfect Christmas tree and decorate it.
 Here is the article almost verbatim:

 In selecting the Christmas tree … for a family party, choose one that is not too large.
 The effect will be much better if a medium-sized tree, say five feet from the pot to the top-most branch be selected, and this tree is placed on a good-sized round table.